fossas/fossa-cli/docs/references/strategies/languages/r/renv.md

 ## Project Discovery

 Find a file named `DESCRIPTION`, and optionally look for `renv.lock` in the same directory as `DESCRIPTION`.
+Discovery will not look for projects inside `renv` directory, if `renv.lock` or `DESCRIPTION` files are discovered.

 ## Analysis

 1. Parse `DESCRIPTION` file to identify direct dependencies - we look for packages in `Depends`, `Imports`, `Suggests`, `Enhances`, `LinkingTo`.
 2. Parse `renv.lock` file to identify deep dependencies, and edges among them.

+## Limitations

+- If only `DESCRIPTION` file is accessible, FOSSA CLI will ignore version constraints, and will always default to latest version.

 ## Example